KIT-IAI/pyWATTS/docs/source/getting_started.rst

    from pywatts.core.pipeline import Pipeline from pywatts.callbacks import CSVCallback, LinePlotCallback
    # All modules required for the pipeline are imported
-   from pywatts.modules import CalendarExtraction, CalendarFeature, ClockShift, LinearInterpolater, RmseCalculator from pywatts.wrapper import SKLearnWrapper
+   from pywatts.modules import CalendarExtraction, CalendarFeature, ClockShift, LinearInterpolater, RmseCalculator, SKLearnWrapper

 With the modules imported, we can now work on building the pipeline.